COVID-19 pandemic in Karnataka: Lockdown 4.0

 On 18 May 2020, the Chief Minister of Karnataka announced the continuation of the lockdown in the state up to 31 May 2020.
 Alongside this, he also gave many relaxations after receiving the guidelines from the central Ministry of Home Affairs.
-During this phase of the lockdown, most of the activities excluding Shopping Malls, Cinema halls, Hotels, Restaurants were permitted to operate between 7 Am to 7 PM, except on Sundays, as the government has decided to enforce a strict lockdown on every Sundays up to 31 May 2020.
+During this phase of the lockdown, most of the activities excluding Shopping Malls, Cinema halls, Hotels, Restaurants were permitted to operate between 7 Am to 7 PM, except on Sundays, as the government decided to enforce a strict lockdown on every Sunday up to 31 May 2020.
 After a closure of almost two months, all modes of public transport services, including buses, cabs, auto-rickshaws, and intrastate train services were permitted to operate from 19 May 2020.
-Putting an end to the speculation on raising the fares in state-run buses, caused because of limited seats allowed to travel in a bus, the Chief Minister said: "We will not increase bus fares for now.
+Putting an end to the speculation on raising the fares in state-run buses, due to the limited number of seats in a bus, the Chief Minister said: "We will not increase bus fares for now.
 KSRTC will bear the losses caused due to carrying a limited number of passengers."
-In the wake of recent spike in the COVID-19 cases reported, the government has decided to allow people from neighbouring states of Gujarat, Maharashtra, Tamil Nadu, and Kerala in a restricted manner.
+In the wake of the spike in the COVID-19 cases reported in the 2020 summer, the government decided to allow people from neighbouring states of Gujarat, Maharashtra, Tamil Nadu, and Kerala in a restricted manner.

-Lockdown Exit Strategy
+Lockdown exit strategy

 The Government of Karnataka, facing severe financial crunch, in an attempt to kick-start the economy, on 23 April announced a conditional relaxing of restrictions in lockdown by exempting some economic activity in the state.
 However, the relaxations would not apply in the designated containment zones.
 Most of the Manufacturing, Construction and Food processing units outside municipal limits were exempted.
-Hotels, Home stays where people were stranded because of lockdown were allowed to open including various services linked with supply chain at Railway stations, sea and airports could function.
+Hotels, home stays where people were stranded because of lockdown were allowed to open including various services linked with the supply chain at railway stations, seaports and airports could function.
 Most of the services provided by self-employed persons like plumbers, technicians and carpenters were also allowed.
-However, the officials stressed that, various District Administrations shall clear all the exemptions after examining the compliance by the people of the lockdown guidelines in respective regions and relaxations will be subject to strict adherence of the Social distancing norms and sanitization of the workplaces.
+However, the officials stressed that various District Administrations shall clear all the exemptions after examining the compliance by the people of the lockdown guidelines in respective regions and relaxations will be subject to strict adherence of the social distancing norms and sanitization of the workplaces.